na-na-hi/renget/archive/2f8so.md

 \>"But remember..."
 \>Coolness slides down your back but more than that, you feel something far too sharp grazing against your skin.
 It makes you shiver and your stomach roil.
 \>"I feel teeth?
 You feel tail."
-\>You swallow thickly.
+\>You swallow thickly.%%
 "I-I understand."
-\>"Hrrr.
+%darkgreen%\>"Hrrr.
 Good."
 \>The claws below her abdomen twitch and then gently spread, revealing delicate pink skin within the slit she pulls at, as well as a distinct scent that almost smells familiar but is just off enough that you have to assume it's either unique to Kanna or Great Izuchis.
 \>"I need... large payment, human."
 \>Yes, you were absolutely right about your suspicions of where this was headed.
 \>But it could've been worse, couldn't it?
 Could've wound up as a meal or worse.
 \>If a little... performance is what gets you out of this alive and back to Tama to see justice done to these bandits, wouldn't it still be a bargain?
 \>"Well?"
 Kanna pats your back with the blunted edge of her tailblade.
 "Do you... kekeke, do you not know what to do with females, human?"
-\>It should sting your pride but mostly you're just eager to show her that no, she doesn't need to risk losing her patience.
+\>It should sting your pride but mostly you're just eager to show her that no, she doesn't need to risk losing her patience.%%
 "Fine."
-\>Without really thinking about it, your hands come up to Kanna's thighs.
+%darkgreen%\>Without really thinking about it, your hands come up to Kanna's thighs.
 It's just what you're used to, getting some support from your lover as well as providing a little closeness of your own.
 \>Her scales are cool, though not quite so much as those on her tailblade.
 More pleasant is the fur just a little further up on her thigh, velvety soft and almost warm under your touch.
 \>Kanna's muscles tense at you touching her but it doesn't last.
 After all, she does have her tailblade in just the right position to do terrible things to you should you try anything, and she knows it.
 \>Your hands slide over the scales and fur until they pass over her forelimbs.
 The scales there are harder, like those on her tail, and just as cool.
-\>"What are you..."
+\>"What are you..."%%
 "Here, let me..."
-\>Under other circumstances, you might try to hold them but this almost feels like trying to exert what little control over the scenario you can.
+%darkgreen%\>Under other circumstances, you might try to hold them but this almost feels like trying to exert what little control over the scenario you can.
 You take over from Kanna in gently holding the edges of her slit apart and she quickly catches on, lifting her forelimbs to rest them against her thighs.
 \>And through it all, you can just about see how her eyes carefully watch you.
 Still that edge to these proceedings, even if it's clear from the glistening moisture between your hands that she does want this.
 \>Maybe it's just business for her, the chance to feel something softer and more flexible than some claws in such a sensitive place.
 After all, it’s not like you were thrilled at her poking about between your legs.
 \>That might be the best thing to start off with, if only to get a sense of what might feel good for her.
 You trace a finger along the edge of her slit, each time moving a little closer to that pink flesh.